jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 > _jamstack.org_

 I'd like to bring your attention here to the **reusable APIs over HTTPS with JavaScript** and **custom-built or third-party services**.
-Good definition, nothing ground breaking, pretty simple.
+Good definition, nothing groundbreaking, pretty simple.

 #### `const { M } = JAM`